ComplexSecurity/knowledge-base/docs/programming/ddomain.md

-document.domain is a property in [[JavaScript]] that gets or sets the domain of the current document.
-This property is part of the [[Document Object Model]] (DOM) and is used primarily in the context of the [[Same Origin Policy]], which is a critical security concept in web development.
+document.domain is a property in [JavaScript](../programming/js.md) that gets or sets the domain of the current document.
+This property is part of the [Document Object Model (DOM)](../web/dom.md) and is used primarily in the context of the [Same Origin Policy](../web/sop.md), which is a critical security concept in web development.

 Web browsers implement the Same-Origin Policy to prevent potentially malicious scripts on one page from accessing data or code on another page with a different origin.
 An origin is defined by the scheme (protocol), host (domain), and port of a URL.